GitLab¶

 All IGWN members are eligible for GitLab accounts, see below.

-The SSH host keys used for GitLab are changing (scheduled for 30 April 2024) to use keys signed by the newly created UWM certificate authority.
-So that your ssh client automatically accepts keys signed by this certificate authority please add the following to your known_hosts file:
+The SSH host keys used for GitLab were updated on 30 April 2024 to be signed by the newly created UWM certificate authority.
+So that your ssh client automatically accepts keys signed by this certificate authority please add the following to your known_hosts

 @cert-authority * ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBKQJ2hQgggD8AS3DJSTfMFp83PvKx/P5gdwxgnqYQXVmsoWEmWrdq717vd1GGpCG5e2/aiBJ5ci7/fLO/LBvOZE= UWM_SSH_CERT_AUTHORITY